poet-network/tap-cap-table/README.md

 anvil
 ```

+## Deploying external libraries

+In our architecture, each transaction is mapped to an external library, which ensures bytecode limits are never met.

+In order to deploy these libraries, ensure you have the server and anvil running.
+Then `run yarn build` inside of the root directory.

+This might take a couple of minutes, since each library is being deployed one at a time using a dependency graph that's generated with the command.

-## Seeding the cap table with sample data
+## Seeding and deploying the cap table with sample data

+There are two ways of seeding the cap table:

+### Using the manifest file

 We provide sample data to test deploying the cap table onchain.
 You can inspect and change it in [/src/db/samples/notPoet](./src/db/samples/notPoet/), which contains [Manifest.ocf.json](./src/db/samples/notPoet/Manifest.ocf.json) file with [Poet's](https://poet.network) actual cap table, and some partial data in primary objects (stakeholders, stock classes, vesting terms, valuation, etc).